kkholst/targeted/README.md

 ### Python

-The python package can be installed directly from PyPi:
+The python package can be installed directly from PyPi (wheels available for Mac OS X and Linux):
 ```
 pip install targeted
 ```